 Since 2008, Tim Fairfax has kept QAGOMA at the forefront of contemporary international collection development, supporting the institution with the acquisition of more than 70 artworks from across the world, especially from Africa, South America, the Pacific and beyond.
 Artworks acquired for Queensland with Mr Fairfax’s support have ranged from vast installations to intimate sculptures all of which have enriched the experience of millions of local, regional, interstate and international visitors to the Gallery.

-‘A World View’ will be presented at GOMA in two chapters over ten months and will include visitor-favourite artworks such as Timo Nasseri’s highly polished, sublime sculpture Epistrophy VI 2012, Zilvinas Kempinas’s mesmerising video tape installation Columns 2012, Michael Sailstorfer’s ominous overhanging Wolken (Clouds) 2010 and Candice Breitz’s King (a portrait of Michael Jackson) 2008.
+‘A World View’ is presented at GOMA in two chapters over ten months and will include visitor-favourite artworks such as Timo Nasseri’s highly polished, sublime sculpture Epistrophy VI 2012, Zilvinas Kempinas’s mesmerising video tape installation Columns 2012, Michael Sailstorfer’s ominous overhanging Wolken (Clouds) 2010 and Candice Breitz’s King (a portrait of Michael Jackson) 2008.

 The second chapter of the exhibition opening at GOMA on 2 December will feature Tomás Saraceno’s Biospheres – a series of large-scale, suspended webs and Crossing 2016 a major new commission by leading international light artist Anthony McCall, secured for the QAGOMA Collection with Mr Fairfax’s support.
 Crossing 2016 reflects McCall’s many years developing ‘solid light sculptures’ in which white light is projected through dark, haze-filled spaces.
 This experiential work encourages visitors to step into shafts of intersecting light and be encompassed by the sounds of breaking waves.
 A selection of the artworks in ‘A World View’ will also tour regional Queensland for the first time in late 2017 and 2018.